Meditation for March 24th

 Say it to my face!

-Don’t just say hi,
+don’t just say hi,

-But not ask me how I’m doing,
+And don’t ask me how I’m doing,

 Or ask me about my cancer!